hectormorag/pumpkin-object-detection/README.md

-# Object Detection Using RCNN On Halloween Pumpkins
+# Report - Object Detection Using RCNN On Halloween Pumpkins

 On this repository I present the results and source code for a grad school project to detect halloween pumpkins usin RCNN using the pretrained COCO weights.
 This project implements the code found on the project "Mask R-CNN for Object Detection and Segmentation" to achieve the final goal, training on a set of my own images.
 The labelling was done using the labelling tool of the VGG Oxford group.
 This is an example of how the model can be used.